Koorathalvar

-Koorathalvar (born as Kuresa) was the chief disciple of the prominent Vaishnavite saint Ramanuja.
+Koorathalvan (born as Kuresa) was the chief disciple of the prominent Vaishnavite saint Ramanuja.
 According to popular tradition, he was a humble man who assisted Ramanuja in all of his endeavours.

 Early life

-Koorathalvar was born as Kuresan in a small hamlet 'Kooram' near Kanchi, in the year of 1010 A.D in an affluent family.
+Koorathalvan was born as Kuresan in a small hamlet 'Kooram' near Kanchi, in the year of 1010 A.D in an affluent family.
 He belonged to the clan of Haritha, who were popular landlords.
-Koorathalvar was married at a young age to Andal, a devout and pious lady.
+Koorathalvan was married at a young age to Andal, a devout and pious lady.
 Both of them were recorded to have led a happy and peaceful life.
 They were deeply devoted to the deity Varadaraja Perumal.
 The couple were renowned in the holy town of Kanchipuram for their unstinting philanthropy and kindness.
 Their children were Parasara Bhattar and Veda Vyasa Bhattar.

 Meeting Ramanuja

 Kuresan was heavily influenced by the teachings of Ramanuja, who was staying in Kanchipuram at that time.
 It was the period when Ramanuja's teachings were growing popular and his philosophy was slowly spreading.
 Kuresan quickly approached Ramanuja and became his disciple.
 A bond was established between them and under the effective guidance of Ramanuja, Kuresan was initiated into the rigorous study of Vedic scriptures and other canons.

-Ramanuja moved to Srirangam and the friendship between Ramanauja and Koorathalvar came to a temporary end.
-Later, Koorathalvar continued his earlier philanthropic works.
+Ramanuja moved to Srirangam and the friendship between Ramanuja and Koorathalvan came to a temporary end.
+Later, Koorathalvan continued his earlier philanthropic works.

 Divine Plan

 According to popular tradition, Varadaraja Perumal and his consort Perundevi heard the heavy sound of a door being closed.
 Kuresan had closed the brass doors of his home, after completing his daily routine of feeding the poor.
 By the order of this deity, who appeared in the dream, the chief priest arrived at the door step of Kuresan to usher him towards the deity.
 On hearing this news, rather than feeling happy, Kuresan was extremely saddened, as he believed that it was a sin on his part to disturb the deity and his consort during the night by 'announcing' his charity activities.
 This incident stirred up a turmoil in the mind of Kuresan, which was a turning point in his life.
 At once, he and his wife decided to renounce all their belongings and move to Srirangam, where Ramanuja was staying.
 On reaching Srirangam, the couple were given a warm welcome and Ramanuja was very happy to meet his old friend again.
 Kuresan became a disciple of Ramanuja and assisted him in all his works such as spiritual study, management of the temple, philosophical compositions and many others.
-Soon, Koorathalvar became the most indispensable attendant of Ramanuja.
+Soon, Koorathalvan became the most indispensable attendant of Ramanuja.